rtheman/EDA_3languages/README.md

 This repository contains code and results of exploring data using three different types of tool/languages: SAS, R, and Python.

-Before diving into the approaches taken across the tool sets, here's a brief introduction to the data set used for the exercise
+Before diving into the approaches taken across the tool sets, here's a brief introduction to the data set used for the exercise.

 ------
 ### The data set
 This data set consists of survey responses from (prospective) customers of a major retailer captured in the past 21-months period.
 The survey captures sentiments/perception of various attributes of the retailer across the country delineated by [Designated Market Area (DMA)](http://seventhpoint.com/wp-content/uploads/2013/11/nielsen_dma_map_compressed.pdf).
 Attributes captured include Pricing, Assortment, Access, Services, Corporate Reputation, and others.
-The responses (results) from the survey are in percentage units, which translate to the percentage of respondents that agree or believe a particular applies to the retailer.
-For example, if the survey question  was, "Lowest Price" and 53% was the measure's value, that means 53% of respondents believe this particular retailer has the lowest price amongst its peers (competitors).
-Since some of the responses were on a scale format, I calculate the percentage of answer in the top-3 / -4 scale in order to arrive with a percentage unit.
+The responses (results) from the survey are in percentage units, which translate to the percentage of respondents that agree or believe the asked attribute applies to the retailer.
+For example, if the survey question was, "Lowest Price" and 53% was the measure's value, that means 53% of respondents believe this particular retailer has the lowest price amongst its competitors.
+Since some of the responses were on a scale format, I calculated the percentage of answer in the top-3 / -4 scale in order to arrive with a percentage unit.
 That way, all measures are consistent, thereby we can compare and contrast these measures appropriately.

-Two form of data set was used for this EDA exercise:
+Two forms of data were used for this EDA:
   - Panel Data: 21-months of data at month level for each DMAs. (dimensions: temporal & geography)
   - Cross-sectional data: data summarised across all 21-months for each DMAs. (dimension: geography)

 ----------
 ### EDA using SAS
 In SAS, **proc SGSCATTER** was used to illustrate the relationship between Price perception and the retailer's Market Share / Sales / Traffic.
-A linear regression fitting and cofidnece interval was included to the scatter plot (using "reg = (degree=1 clm nogroup);") to further illustrate its trend and fit.
-That said, a numeric trendline value was calculated using **proc REG**.
+A linear regression fitting and cofidnece interval were included to the scatter plot (using "reg = (degree=1 clm nogroup);") to illustrate its trend and fit.
+That said, a numeric trendline value was also calculated using **proc REG**.

  1. The panel-data plot is created to illustrate Price perception in relations to Market Share / Sales- / Traffic index over the 21-months period.
 Results can be seen [here](SAS/Results/Panel_plot__SAS.png).
  2. The cross-sectional relationship between Price Perception and retailer's Market Share / Sales- / Traffic index can be found [here](SAS/Results/Cross_section__SAS.png).

 ### EDA using R
 In R, **dplyr** was the primarily library used to explore the dataset, while **ggvis** was used to create the visualization.
 At the time of this writing (Dec 2014), a lot of the interactivity (e.g., linked-brush) are still in beta stage, so not the interactivity could be buggy on its current sharing platform, shinyapps.io.

-I also published plots using **plotly**, not only to illustrates its maturity since its launch few weeks ago, but I think it's a quick and elegant method to share plots especially given plotly tight integration with R and Python (as well as text file or Excel file).
+I also used **plotly** to illustrates the relationship and share plots using **ggplot**.
+Doing so not only to illustrate Plotly's maturity since its launch few weeks ago, but I believe it's a quick and elegant way to share plots especially given Plotly's tight integration with R and Python (as well as text file or Excel file).
+However, since Plotly is still in its early stage, there are gaps with its solution at this point.
+For example, trendline (using geom_smooth()) is not supported at this time.
+However, one can manually insert trendline in Plotly.

- 1. Mirroring to what was created with SAS, the same cross-sectional plat is created with R, which you can find [here](R/Results/Cross_section__R.png).
+ 1. Mirroring to what was created with SAS, the same cross-sectional plat is created with R, which you can find [here](R/Results/Cross_section__R.png); [Plotly's version](https://plot.ly/~rtheman/15).
- 2. Similar to the panel-data plot created by SAS, check out the same results using R [here](R/Results/Panel_plot__R.png).
+ 2. Similar to the panel-data plot created by SAS, check out the same results using R [here](R/Results/Panel_plot__R.png); [Plotly's version](https://plot.ly/~rtheman/18").

 > For a consolidated view of results produced by R, check out the results at [Rpubs](https://rpubs.com/rtheman/52343).